-The Senior repairs officer reports to the Deputy Chief Executive and is jointly responsible for ensuring that asbestos activities are properly managed across the day to day responsive repairs and voids contracts, including the management of contractors/consultants providing asbestos information, asbestos inspections, testing and maintaining records.
+The Senior repairs officer reports to the Property Services Director, is responsible for ensuring that asbestos activities are properly managed across the day to day responsive repairs and voids contracts, including the management of contractors/consultants providing asbestos information, asbestos inspections, testing and maintaining records.
 The SRO and Repairs Officers will liaise and coordinate asbestos activities in respect of responsive repairs and voids with the Senior Projects Officer, to ensure that the register is kept updated and compliance with the legislation is maintained across the Association.